hsrcasnet/SimpleBank/README.md

 -
 ##### Step 1: Implement Features
 - Branch 1: withtests
-- The branch contains working unit tests.
-- Most BankTests are failing with NotImplementedExceptions.
+- The branch contains the code for all unit tests.
+Most BankTests are failing with NotImplementedExceptions.
 - **Tasks:** Implement all Bank methods in order to fix all unit tests.

 ##### Step 2: Bug fixing using TDD